Crate Training For Dogs

 It’s not often that I change my mind completely about something but on the subject of crate training your dog I have done a complete U-turn!

-I was in a dilemma when I had a nine-week-old puppy and an older dog who hadn’t taken to him.
+I was in a dilemma when I had a nine-week-old puppy and an older dog who didn’t take to him.
 I knew the older dog wouldn’t hurt the puppy unless extremely provoked but the puppy had no boundaries and wasn’t reading warning signs.

 The puppy was also at the stage where he wanted to chew everything.
-I would take great care to clear the floors of potential hazards (like pens, batteries, scissors) but he would always come running with that hair clip you lost months ago down the back of the sofa or your shopping list complete with a layer of puppy saliva.
+I would take great care to clear the floors of potential hazards (like pens, batteries, scissors) but he would always come running with that hair clip I lost months ago down the back of the sofa or my shopping list complete with a layer of puppy saliva.

 House training was a complete nightmare!
 I can’t count the times I have stood on the lawn at 4am, shivering and waiting for a puppy to wee, when he thinks its playtime.

 I also had to go to work in the afternoon and was having heart palpitations at the thought of coming home to a puppy wrapped up in electric cables, savaged by his older brother and drowning in a sea of urine!

 My friend suggested a crate and I looked at her in horror!

 So the friend suggested I went round to her house to see how crate training can be an absolute lifesaver.
-I was determined that it wasn’t for me but I went anyway.
+I still had my reservations, however, I went to take a look.

 The crate had been placed in the warmest part of the kitchen and inside was a snuggly blanket, a dog teddy, and a chew toy.

 Well, I could see that it looked comfortable but there was just one thing missing.. a dog!

-We chatted over a cuppa then her Sheltie wondered in from the garden, greeted me enthusiastically, then went and laid down inside the crate.
-I was amazed to see that he had gone there by choice and chose to stay there and have a little rest.
+We chatted over a cuppa then her Sheltie wondered in from the garden.
+He greeted me enthusiastically, then went and laid down inside the crate.
+I was amazed to see that he had gone there by choice and snuggled down for a nice rest.